Political abuse of psychiatry in the Soviet Union: Literary works

 In 1965, Valery Tarsis published in the West his book Ward 7: An Autobiographical Novel based upon his own experiences in 1963–1964 when he was detained in the Moscow Kashchenko psychiatric hospital for political reasons.
 The book was the first literary work to deal with the Soviet authorities' abuse of psychiatry.

 In 1968, the Russian poet Joseph Brodsky wrote Gorbunov and Gorchakov, a forty-page long poem in thirteen cantos consisting of lengthy conversations between two patients in a Soviet psychiatric prison as well as between each of them separately and the interrogating psychiatrists.
 The topics vary from the taste of the cabbage served for supper to the meaning of life and Russia's destiny.
 The poem was translated into English by Harry Thomas.
 The experience underlying Gorbunov and Gorchakov was formed by two stints of Brodsky at psychiatric establishments.

 In 1977, British playwright Tom Stoppard wrote the play Every Good Boy Deserves Favour that criticized the Soviet practice of treating political dissidence as a form of mental illness.
 The play is dedicated to Viktor Fainberg and Vladimir Bukovsky, two Soviet dissidents expelled to the West.

 In the 1983 novel Firefox Down by Craig Thomas, captured American pilot Mitchell Gant is imprisoned in a KGB psychiatric clinic "associated with the Serbsky Institute", where he is drugged and interrogated to force him to reveal the location of the Firefox aircraft, which he has stolen and flown out of Russia.

-Documentaries

-The use of psychiatry for political purposes in the USSR was discussed in several television documentaries: